cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

     <?= $this->Form->button('Login') ?>
     <?= $this->Form->end() ?>

-Now that we have a simple login form, we should be able to login with one of the users that has a hashed password.
+Now that we have a simple login form, we should be able to log in with one of the users that has a hashed password.

 .. note::